-We review and assess operating performance using segment revenues and operating income (loss) before interest, equity in net loss of Spansion Inc. and other, minority interest, and taxes.
+We review and assess operating performance using segment net revenues and operating income (loss) before interest, other income (expense), equity in net loss of Spansion Inc. and other, income taxes and minority interest.
 These performance measures include the allocation of expenses to the operating segments based on management's judgment.